erfan2255/TS2E/README.md

    C:\The Sims 2 Ultimate Collection\(Nightlife,Pets,Seasons folders...)
    ```
 4- Run TS2E, for first time select Touchup Installer and then go for engines.
 Enjoy!
-* installer only works on origin, other repacks will not work properly
+* Installer only works on origin, other repacks will not work properly
-* you can delete later packs that were released after you selected the engine to free up space
+* You can delete later packs that were released after you selected the engine to free up space
-* you dont have to run touchup from `__installer` folder, I made it automate for touchup installer
+* You dont have to run touchup from `__installer` folder, I made it automate for touchup installer
-* also includes an uninstaller to remove csbin & tsbin from each engine (tsdata will not be removed).
+* Also includes an uninstaller to remove csbin & tsbin from each engine (tsdata will not be removed)
-* to play mansion engine again select touchup installer
+* To play mansion engine again select touchup installer

 If you find TS2E useful, subscribe CoreLand youtube channel.
 Thanks :)